Thrush nightingale

+Taxonomy

+The thrush nightingale belongs to a distinctive group of Old World flycatchers, known as chats, that were formerly thought to be thrushes.
+It was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the wagtails in the genus Motacilla and coined the binomial name Motacilla luscinia.
+Linnaeus specied the type location as "Europae frondosis" (leafy Europe) but this was restricted to Sweden by German ornithologist Ernst Hartert in 1910.
+The thrush nightingale is now one of the four species placed in the genus Luscinia that was introduced by the English naturalist Thomas Forster in 1817.
+The species is considered to be monotypic: no subspecies are recognised.
+Luscinia, both the generic and specific name, is Latin for the common nightingale (Luscinia megarhynchos).
+The common name "Nightingale" is derived from "night", and the Old English galan, "to sing".

 Description

 An adult thrush nightingale is about 16 cm long with a wingspan of approximately 18 cm.
 The head, nape and the whole of the upper parts of the thrush nightingale are dark brown with a slight olive tinge.
 The colour is much deeper than that of the nightingale and is not at all rufous.
 The upper tail-coverts are less olivaceous and the tail feathers are dark rufous-brown.
 The lores and ear-coverts are brownish-black and the chin and throat are pale buff or whitish, mottled with brown, and are paler in colour than the nightingale.
 The sides of the throat are spotted brown and the pale feathers of the breast have brown central bands giving the breast a mottled appearance.
 The under tail-coverts are buff, sometimes barred or marked with brown.
 The wing feathers and wing-coverts are dark brown and less rufous than the nightingale.
 The beak, legs and feet are brown and the irises are dark brown.
 The sexes are similar to each other in appearance and the juveniles are darker and more mottled.
 There is a single moult in July and August at the end of the breeding season.